Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

 - pytest set up
 - etc

-And for convenience, **cookiecuter-django** makes it easy to install, via the initial prompt, common django packages that solve common issues such as:
+And for convenience, **cookiecuter-django** makes it easy to set up via the prompt common django packages that solve common issues such as :

-- a task queue manager (celery),
+- Task queue manager (celery)
-- mail services (amazon SES, Sendgrid, etc.) etc.
+- Mail services (amazon SES, Sendgrid, etc.) etc.
+- CI / CD pipeline (github, gitlab, etc)

 If you are already convinced at this point, just run the two commands below, and you are done 😀.